hsuanchih/SwiftyLeetCode/solutions/0055-Jump Game.md

     func canJump(_ nums: [Int]) -> Bool {

-        // Use maxReachableIndex to track the highest index that can be reached var maxReachableIndex = 0
+        // Use maxReachableIndex to track the highest index that can be reached var maxReachableIndex: Int = 0

-        // Iterate through nums
-        // keep in mind that if maxReachableIndex is less than i, then i cannot be reached
-        // from previous jumps
-        for i in 0..<nums.count where i <= maxReachableIndex {

-            // If maxReachableIndex exceeds nums.count-1,
+        // Since nums[i] is consecutive, if we can reach index i,
+        // then we can reach indices (0 ... i - 1) by deduction.
+        // We can then use this property to determine the max reachable index for i in 0 ..< nums.count {
-            // then for sure we can reach the end of nums & early return
+            // If we cannot reach i, then we cannot reach the end if maxReachableIndex < i {
+                return false
+            }

+            // max reachable index is the global maximum of i + nums[i] maxReachableIndex = max(maxReachableIndex, i + nums[i])

+            // If the max reachable index can reach the last index & beyond
-            // In worst case i reaches nums.count-1, and we can reach the end of nums anyway if i == nums.count-1 || maxReachableIndex >= nums.count-1 {
+            // we know for sure we can reach the end if maxReachableIndex >= nums.count - 1 {
                 return true
             }

-            // Keep updating maxReachableIndex along the way maxReachableIndex = max(i+nums[i], maxReachableIndex)
         }
         return false
     }